pingidentity/pingidentity-solution-stacks/docs/customer.md

    * PingDirectory Consent API
       You can use either Basic or Bearer authentication.
 If you are using Bearer Authentication, use `urn:pingdirectory:consent` for unprivileged Consent calls and `urn:pingdirectory:consent_admin` for privileged Consent calls.
 A sample email_newsletter Consent Definition has been built for you.

-      To see the consents, use: GET https://pingdirectory:1640/consent/v1/consents?definition=email_newsletter&subject=user.0
+      To see the consents, use: `GET https://pingdirectory:<port#>/consent/v1/consents?definition=email_newsletter&subject=user.0`.

-      To post consents, use: POST https://pingdirectory:1640/consent/v1/consents
+      To post consents, use: `POST https://pingdirectory:<port#>/consent/v1/consents`.

+      Where <port#> is the port assigned to PingDirectory.
+To find this, enter `docker ps`.
+The entry for PingDirectory will be similar to:

+        ```txt
+        942d425cbc3e        pingidentity/pingdirectory        "tini -- entrypoint.…"   7 minutes ago       Up 7 minutes (healthy)     389/tcp, 689/tcp, 5005/tcp, 0.0.0.0:1452->443/tcp, 0.0.0.0:1645->636/tcp   customer_pingdirectory_1
+        ```

+      The LDAP port assignment is at the end.
+In this case, it's `1645`.

       See the [PingDirectory Consent API documentation](https://apidocs.pingidentity.com/pingdirectory/consent/v1/api/guide/index.html) for more information.